German Citizenship Restoration: Depriving individuals of citizenship

 From 1933 to 1945, thousands upon thousands of Germans were deprived of their citizenship.
 Although mostly Jews, others also lost their claim to the rights and protections of citizenship including, for example, Communists, Socialists, members of the Social Democratic party, Conscientious Objectors, Jehovah's Witnesses, and Quakers.
 In some cases, the deprivation of citizenship occurred specifically with the publication of an individual's name in the Reich Law Gazette (Reichsgesetzblatt).
 Most, however, lost their citizenship with the passage of the Eleventh Decree to the Law on the Citizenship of the Reich of 25 November 1941.
 This decree stripped Jews of their remaining rights, and stipulated that Jews living outside Germany were no longer citizens.
 Consequently, deprived of their citizenship (and their passports nullified), this effectively stranded them in place.
-However, Romani descendants from survivors of the Porajmos don't seem to have been targeted, perhaps in part due to their transient way of life meant less registration as German citizens, fewer survivors than the German Jewish population and also continuing discrimination.
+However, Romani descendants from survivors of the Porajmos seem not to have been targeted, perhaps in part due to their transient way of life meant less registration as German citizens, fewer survivors than the German Jewish population and also continuing discrimination.

 The German government published a list of Jews whose citizenship was annulled: "Name Index of Jews Whose German Nationality was Annulled by the Nazi Regime 1935–1944."
 The records were created when German citizenship was revoked because of the Nuremberg Laws of 1935.
-The records are accessible via Web site Ancestry.com The laws spelled out exactly who was considered Jewish, without the rights and privileges of German citizenship.
+The records are accessible via Web site Ancestry.com.
+The laws spelled out exactly who was considered Jewish, without the rights and privileges of German citizenship.
 An admixture of so-called "Jewish blood" with "Aryan blood" made people with three quarters Jewish ancestry (three grandparents) Jewish.
 People with half or one quarter Jewish ancestry (two or one grandparent) were usually defined as Mischlinge (half-breed) in the first or second degree; the degrees are also dependent on the date of birth, when and if parents married, and if the person had ever practised the Jewish religion.

 Deprivation of citizenship in particular applied to all those of Jewish or Jewish–Christian descent.
 Residents of Nazi Germany could apply for an Ahnenpass if they could prove "German blood" and were thus deemed to be "Aryans".
 The Ahnenpass was necessary to be eligible for government-regulated occupations such as civil servant, teacher, or lawyer, and later to attend school or marry.
 From 1938 Jewish men had to add the forename "Israel" to their names, and women had to add "Sarah", so that Jewishness was obvious whenever the full name had to be stated.